Cannaregio

 An open and shut place

-It’s easy to tell the rich from the famous, by the way: Igor’s plot is a distinctly modest affair in a so so neighbourhood.
-His music may have caused a splash, but elsewhere it’s money that makes waves.
+It’s easy to tell the rich from the famous, by the way.
+Igor’s plot is a distinctly modest affair in a so so neighbourhood.
+His music may have caused a splash, but elsewhere it’s cash money that makes waves.
 The posh tombs form impressive structures in their own right.
 (I gather if your family don’t continue to pay for a lease extension, then after 12 years, you get dug up and cremated with the plot recycled and resold).

 But forget finance, it’s ambiance you came for.
 Just pop the Adagietto from Mahler’s 5th on your headphones, dive in and stroll.